tapbos/tapbos.github.io/programs/edge-program.md

 <h2>Questions?</h2>

 Get in touch with us!
-Find us at our events or e-mail the EDGE Mentorship chair at <a href="mailto:randall.toy@tap-boston.org">randall.toy@tap-boston.org</a>
+Find us at our events or contact our EDGE Mentorship chairs at <a href="mailto:jonathan.yeh@tap-boston.org">jonathan.yeh@tap-boston.org</a> and <a href="mailto:allison.sheu@tap-boston.org">allison.sheu@tap-boston.org</a>
 </div>